Theo-Farnole/notion-vault/README.md

 - ADD recurrent backup system when app is opened
 - Open app at startup
 - Create backend server to /login/:code
-- Create a nice README.md + Move remaining tasks into issues
+- Create a nice README.md
 - Advertise to notion communities

 ## Contributions